galaxyproject/galaxy-hub/src/admin/datatypes/composite-datatypes/index.md

 ### Creating Composite Datatypes

-A datatype can be set to composite by setting the <tt>composite_type</tt> flag.
+A datatype can be set to composite by setting the `composite_type` flag.
 There are 3 valid options:

 - None (not a composite datatype)
 - 'basic'